-Trip cancelation or interruption insurance
+Trip cancellation or interruption insurance

-You can’t control everything, but if your trip gets canceled or cut short because of illness, severe weather or other eligible reasons, you may get a reimbursement for certain prepaid, nonrefundable travel expenses.
+You can’t control everything, but if your trip gets cancelled or cut short because of illness, severe weather or other eligible reasons, you may get a reimbursement for certain prepaid, nonrefundable travel expenses.
 Note that this perk may also apply if any of these happen to an immediate family member back home.

 Trip delay insurance